NotIntMan/inplace_it/README.md

 Place small arrays on the stack with a low cost!

 The only price you should pay for this is the price of choosing a type based on the size of the requested array!
-This is just one `match`!
+This is just one `match` and `call`!

 ## What?